Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 31. Flower Arch for Front Door

-You can make a flower arch above your front door with flowering vines and climbers.
+You can make a flower arch with flowering vines and climbers above your front door.

-Consider the climbing flowers that frame your entryway, such as jasmine and bougainvillea, as stylish collar.
+Consider the climbing flowers framing your entryway, such as jasmine and bougainvillea, stylish collars.

 Arches are available for purchase or can be made using wires and wood posts.